mvrcii/capsule_vision_challenge_2024/README.md

 ---

+### 7) Inference
-### 7) Inference on Capsule Vision Challenge 2024 Test Set
+- Inference on Capsule Vision Challenge 2024 Test Set

-The `infer.py` script can be used to run inference either with a self trained or the provided checkpoint.
+- The `infer.py` script can be used to run inference either with a self trained or the provided checkpoint.

 > [!NOTE]
 > The inference script must be run from the **repository root**.
 We use the **same** config for inference, that was used for fine-tuning.